casper-network/condor-info/articles/005-fee-elimination.md

 ### Hold release
 The Casper Node 2.0 software currently supports two models, "Accrued" and "Amortized".

-> [!NOTE] The Condor software allows for any time-based function to be developed and used to calculate hold releases.
+> The Condor software allows for any time-based function to be developed and used to calculate hold releases.
 However, for simplicity we will first deal with the currently available options.

 #### Accrued
 100% of the hold is held until the hold expires.
 So, at any given point in the duration of the hold, the effective amount of the hold is 100%, until expiry.